Garfield: The Movie: Release

 Garfield: The Movie was released in theaters on June 11, 2004, one week before Garfield's 26th anniversary.
 During its theatrical run, it was preceded by an Ice Age short film, Gone Nutty.
 20th Century Fox Home Entertainment released the film on VHS and DVD on October 19, 2004.
-The special features include behind-the-scenes footage, deleted scenes, and the Baha Men music video "Holla!"
-The film was released on a 3-disc Blu-ray on October 11, 2011.
+The special features include behind-the-scenes footage, deleted scenes, and the Baha Men music video "Holla!".
+The film was released in a 3-disc Blu-ray on October 11, 2011.

 Reception

 Box office

 On its opening weekend, the film debuted on 3,094 theaters and earned $21.7 million.
 The film grossed $75.3 million in the United States and Canada, and $132.7 million from international markets, accumulating $208 million worldwide.

 Critical response

 On review aggregator Rotten Tomatoes, 14% of 135 critics' reviews are positive, with an average rating of 3.52/10.
 The site's critical consensus reads, "When the novelty of the CGI Garfield wears off, what's left is a simplistic kiddie movie."
 On Metacritic, the film has a score of 27 out of 100 based on 31 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert rated it three out of four stars, saying the film was "charming".
 Joe Leydon of Variety wrote, "Only very small children still easily impressed by interaction of human actors and CGI quadrupeds will be amused by Garfield."
 A. O. Scott of The New York Times wrote, "That Garfield speaks in the supercilious, world-weary drawl of Bill Murray is some small consolation, as are a few of the animal tricks."